ValyrianTech/BitcoinMessageSigner/README.md

 This app was built using FlutterFlow and can be exported and modified using the Flutter SDK.
 All code is available in the 'flutterflow' branch of this repository.

+## 🛠️ Applications
+Here are some applications that are using this app:
+[Hivemind Protocol](https://github.com/ValyrianTech/hivemind-python): A decentralized Condorcet ranked choice voting system that uses Bitcoin signatures to verify votes and stores the data on IPFS.

 ## 🧪 License
 MIT License.
 See the full [MIT License](LICENSE) for more details.